Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 50

-No matter how soft the bristles and sensitive your touch, some cats suffer from very sensitive gums and bad teeth.
+No matter how soft the bristles, some cats suffer from sensitive gums and bad teeth.
 Brushing with anything can cause bleeding gums and make your cat resistant to having their teeth cleaned in the future.
-Although Petsmile Professional Pet Toothpaste Applicator Swabs are expensive, they offer a really convenient way to brush sensitive and sore teeth.
+Although Petsmile Professional Pet Toothpaste Applicator Swabs are expensive, they provide a convenient way to brush sensitive and sore teeth.

-Put toothpaste on the swab and then rub it onto the teeth.
+You’ll put toothpaste on the swab and then rub it on your cat’s teeth.
 The lack of bristles means that the swabs shouldn’t cause additional pain, and if you use flavored toothpaste, the swabs shouldn’t cause anguish for your pet.
-The long wand handle also makes it possible to get to the back teeth, but the straight design makes it very difficult to reach all surfaces of all your cat’s teeth.
+The long wand handle also makes it possible to get to the back teeth, but the straight design makes it very difficult to reach all the surfaces of your cat’s teeth.

-For cats with healthy teeth, these swabs are expensive, and simply rubbing toothpaste onto teeth will not do as good a job as proper brushing.
+These swabs are expensive for cats with healthy teeth, and simply rubbing toothpaste onto their teeth will not do as good a job as proper brushing.

 Pros